“A stunning farmhouse renovation near beautiful beaches, with rustic-chic décor and fabulous food”

 - Restaurants Nearby

 Minimalist but homely with old wooden trunks (which came with the farmhouse) and seagrass mats on warm orange brick floors, the rooms epitomise rustic-chic.
 Expect low-key but high-end; we adored our chunky Balinese bed with Hypnos mattress and soft Belgian linen, under a carved wooden headboard.
 Bathrooms feel decadent, too: enormous glass-walled showers have state-of-the-art Hansgrohe showerheads, pampering Ren products and fluffy bathrobes.

-There are 7 Garden Suites, 2 Apartments and a Terrace Suite.
-The former have little gardens where beanbags sit under a carob tree, or you'll find a hanging pod chair - curl up and be gently swung to sleep.
-The Terrace Suite has a large terrace hidden from other guests, giving it the edge on private space, and it is accessed by a private outside staircase, near the pool.
+There are 8 Garden Suites, each with a little garden where beanbags sit under a carob tree, or you'll find a hanging pod chair - curl up and be gently swung to sleep.

-If you’re staying en famille, or like to self-cater the odd meal, the Apartments are the ticket: each has a small bedroom, a sitting room with a sofabed, and a tiled kitchenette with a microwave, fridge-freezer, oven, hob and sink, plus a table and chairs.
+If you’re staying en famille, or like to self-cater the odd meal, book an apartment: each has a small bedroom, a sitting room with a sofabed, and a tiled kitchenette with a microwave, fridge-freezer, oven, hob and sink, plus a table and chairs.
 One has a garden, too.